neuronsimulator/nrn/neuron/stdrun/runctrl.rst

 Continuetil
 ~~~~~~~~~~~

-Continues integrating until t >= value displayed in valueeditor.
+Continues integrating until t >= value displayed in value editor.
 Plots occur each step.

 Continuefor
 ~~~~~~~~~~~

-Continues integrating for amount of time displayed in valueeditor.
+Continues integrating for amount of time displayed in value editor.
 Plots occur each step.

 SingleStep